dsumsio/stat386_blog/_posts/2024-09-13-Inside-Nested-Cross-Fold-Validations.md

 4. Repeat steps 2-3 iterating through each group as the validation set
 5. Train final model across all training data with parameter(s) that performed the best

-Here is a visual example:
+Here is a visual example where the red boxes represent the testing/validation set and the white boxes represent the training sets:

 ![cross-validation]({{site.url}}/{{site.baseurl}}/assets/img/cross-validation.png)